-Further investment in creating a high quality pedestrian friendly environment, including improvements to public spaces, refurbishment of attractive older buildings and high quality new buildings will strengthen Northfield's identity as a place to visit.
+Further investment in creating a high quality pedestrian friendly environment, including improvements to public spaces, refurbishment of attractive older buildings and high quality new buildings will strengthen Northfield's identity as a place to

-New developments alongside Sir Herbert Austin Way
+New developments alongside Sir Herbert Austin Wav

-Development alongside Sir Herbert Austin Way will create an attractive and active frontage to the relief road and improved links to the high street.
+Way will create an attractive and active frontage to the relief road and improved links to the High Street.

 - Northfield Shopping Centre is a key shopping destination, hosting well known high street brands and offering convenient parking.
-Remodelling of the 1960s style building will transform this key gateway site, creating an active frontage to Bristol Street South and providing much better access to Victoria Common.
-This will provide an expanded, modern retail, food, beverage and leisure offer. - Sites around Prices Square and Bell Lane offer a significant opportunity in the heart of the centre for mixed use redevelopment, including new uses for listed buildings that will enclose and animate the public space and streets. - Prices Square and Tays Corner will be enhanced as attractive, visually coherent and vibrant public spaces straddling the high street, with outdoor seating for cafes and space for activities and events.
+Remodelling of the 1960s style building will transform this key gateway site, creating an active frontage to Bristol Road South and providing much better access to Victoria Common.
+This will provide an expanded, modern retail, food and beverage, commercial, residential and leisure offer.
+Preference will be given to proposals that explore further potential connection to Church Road for pedestrians and cyclists. - Sites around Prices Square and Bell Lane offer a significant opportunity in the heart of the centre for mixed use redevelopment, including new uses for listed buildings that will enclose and animate the public space and streets. - Prices Square and Tays Corner will be enhanced as attractive, visually coherent and vibrant public spaces straddling the High Street, with outdoor seating for cafes and space for activities and events.

-- Routes between the high street and Sir Herbert Austin Way will be made more welcoming and convenient for pedestrians. - Waymarking of walking and cycling routes between the centre and Northfield rail station will be improved. - The junction of Bristol Street South, Bell Lane and Church Road will be remodelled to reduce the dominance of roads and make it a more attractive place for pedestrians and cyclists to navigate.
+- Routes between the High Street and Sir Herbert Austin Way will be made more welcoming and convenient for pedestrians. - Waymarking of walking and cycling routes between the centre and Northfield rail station will be improved, including National Cycle Route 5. - The junction of Bristol Road South, Bell Lane and Church Road will be remodelled to reduce the dominance of roads and make it a more attractive place for pedestrians and cyclists to navigate.
 Measures could include wider footways and fewer barriers.

-Public access to Victoria Common from Bristol Road South will be greatly improved by remodelling of Northfield Shopping Centre.
+- Consideration will be given to increasing the availability of cycle parking facilities. - Public access to Victoria Common from Bristol Road South will be greatly improved by remodelling Northfield Shopping Centre.

 - High quality developments will mark the approaches to the centre and the frontage to Bristol Road South.
-Development of land and buildings between Bristol Street South and Sir Herbert Austin Way could be up to 4 to 5 storeys high to reflect the scale of the road, with potential for taller elements in key corner locations and at approaches to the centre.
-These will also help identify and promote the centre. - Improvements to Northfield Shopping Centre and adjacent public realm will provide a positive identity in the north of the centre. - The quality of the high street will be improved by new buildings in key locations on the western side and refurbishment of existing Victorian and inter-war buildings on the eastern side. - Northfield Baptist Church is hidden behind buildings of poorer quality and redevelopment offers an opportunity to open it up to the street.
+Development of land and buildings between Bristol Road South and Sir Herbert Austin Way could be up to 4 to 5 storeys high to reflect the scale of the road, with potential for taller elements in key corner locations and at approaches to the centre.
+These developments provide an opportunity to embrace sustainable design and create buildings that are adaptable to climate change.
+These will also help identify and promote the centre. - Improvements to Northfield Shopping Centre and adjacent public realm will provide a positive identity and improvements to green infrastructure in the north of the centre. - The quality of the High Street will be improved by new buildings in key locations on the western side and refurbishment of existing Victorian and inter-war buildings on the eastern side. - Northfield Baptist Church is hidden behind buildings of poorer quality and redevelopment offers an opportunity to open it up to the street.